dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/ROS/README.md

 * Operating System: Ubuntu 14.04, Manifold
 * ROS version: ROS Indigo
-> **Note:** OnboardSDK ROS Library has also been beta tested with Ubuntu Xenial 16.04LTS and ROS Kinetic Kame.
+> **Note:** Onboard SDK ROS has also been beta tested with Ubuntu Xenial 16.04LTS and ROS Kinetic Kame.
 We currently do not support `rosinstall` or `apt-get` for this configuration.
-> **Note:** OnboardSDK ROS Library has also been beta tested with the DJI A3 Flight Controller.
+> **Note:** Onboard SDK ROS does not currently support A3 FW 1.5.0.0.

 Software Requirements: